rocky-linux/os-autoinst-distri-rocky/README.md

       and then calls `console_login()` for root.
 If you set `check` argument, it dies if it fails to log in.
       Example usage: running `$self->root_console(tty=>2, check=>0);` results in TTY2 displayed with root logged in.
+    - `check_release()` checks whether the installed release matches a given value.
+E.g. `check_release(23)`
+      checks whether the installed system is Fedora 23.
+The value can be 'Rawhide' or a Fedora release number;
+      often you will want to use `get_var('VERSION')`.
+Expects a console prompt to be active when it is called.

 ### New test development workflow